 Wine Growing Regions

-The stretch of the Rhine Valley between Bonn and Bingen known as the Rhine Gorge.
-Beginning just below Bonn and extending about 100 km/60 miles south along the banks of the Rhine, the Mittelrhein is a beautiful region of steep, terraced vineyards and some of the wine world's most splendid scenery - medieval castles and ruins clinging to rocky peaks, sites of ancient legends where Siegfried, Hagen and the Loreley seem to spring to life.
-Nearly three-fourths of the vineyards are planted with the noble Riesling grape.
-The clayish slate soil yields lively wines with a pronounced acidity.
-In years when the wines are particularly austere, they are sold to the producers of Sekt , Germany's sparkling wine, where high acidity is an asset.
+The Mittelrhein is a beautiful region of steep, terraced vineyards and some of the wine world's most spectacular scenery - medieval castles and ruins clinging to rocky peaks, sites of ancient legends where Siegfried, Hagen and the Loreley seem to spring to life.
+This wine-growing region where the Romans planted the first vineyards, stretches over 100 kilometers from Bingen to the gates of Bonn.

-Geographical location: The stretch of the Rhine Valley between Bonn and Bingen known as the Rhine Gorge.
+Geographical location: The 65km-stretch of the Middle Rhine Valley between Bonn and Bingen known as "the Rhine Gorge"

 Climate: The steep hillsides of the valley protect the vines from cold winds and there is ample sunshine.
 The Rhine serves as a large, heat-reflecting surface.

 Marketing: About one quarter of the region's wine is produced by seven cooperative cellars.
-As in the Ahr, nearly all of the wine is consumed locally or sold to visitors.
+As in the Ahr, nearly all of the wine is consumed by locals or is sold to tourists.